-Welcome to the Department of Teaching & Learning!
+Welcome to the Department of Teaching and Learning!

-The Department of Teaching & Learning offers unique opportunities for both preservice and in service teachers.
-Our traditional Teacher Education & Licensure Program includes Undergraduate and Post-baccalaureate option in Elementary, Secondary and Special Education.
+The Department of Teaching and Learning offers unique opportunities for both preservice and in service teachers.
+Our traditional Teacher Education and Licensure Program includes Undergraduate and Post-baccalaureate option in Elementary, Secondary and Special Education.
 Our secondary education content areas are English, Foreign Language, and Social Studies.
 Those interested in secondary Math and Science will complete the UCCSTeach program, an inquiry-based program modeled after the highly successful UTeach program.
-Our Alternative Licensure Program (ALP) is offered for secondary licensure (English, Foreign Language, Math, Science, and Social Studies) with online course availability and a Master of Arts in Curriculum & Instruction option.
-C & I is also home to a variety of certificates, endorsements, and Masters programs.
+Our Alternative Licensure Program (ALP) is offered for secondary licensure (English, Foreign Language, Math, Science, and Social Studies) with online course availability and a Master of Arts in Curriculum and Instruction option.
+C and I is also home to a variety of certificates, endorsements, and Masters programs.

 Vision, Mission, and Goals

 We endeavor to be the foremost regional College of Education, fostering a just and inclusive global society.

 We prepare teachers, leaders, and counselors who embrace equity, inquiry, and innovation.

 - Ensure high quality preparation of education and counseling professionals

 - Engage in research-based inquiry and practice